Cosmicflows-4: FP Distances to Early-type Galaxies

 The results of this procedure are shown in Figures~\ref{fig:6dFGSv_hubble} and ~\ref{fig:6dFGSv_BF}.
 Also plotted alongside are the results for the original 6dFGSv data.
 From the binned Hubble parameters, it is clear that the mocks with distance moduli computed using the 6dFGSv pipeline exhibit an outflow and do not lie on the expected $H_{0} = 75 ~\kmsMpc$ line.
 The distribution of these same mocks matches the data, which leads us to conclude the same is likely true for the data too.
 This trend is not obvious without the presence of simulations (and so not highlighted previously), particularly because cosmic variance at $cz_{\mathrm{cmb}}<5000$~\kms\ seems to be scattering the observed Hubble parameters high in the data.

 The effect on the bulk flow is particularly pronounced.
 It was found by \cite{Qin2018} that the measured bulk flow in the simulations is biased quite negatively in the direction of the southern celestial pole compared to the bulk flow known to exist in the simulations.
-Although the `true' bulk flow in the 6dFGSv is not known and can only be estimated, the measured value is consistent with the biased mock results, leading us to conclude that the data is similarly biased.
+Although the {\it true} bulk flow in the 6dFGSv is not known and can only be estimated, the measured value is consistent with the biased mock results, leading us to conclude that the data is similarly biased.

-As with the previous work by \cite{Qin2018}, we correct for this problem by modifying the magnitude limit used in the Malmquist bias correction/normalisation of each galaxy's PDF.
+As with the previous work by \cite{Qin2018}, we correct for this problem by modifying the magnitude limit used in the Malmquist bias correction/normalization of each galaxy's PDF.
 By iterating, a magnitude limit of $J<13.38$ was found to produce binned Hubble parameters that are flat with redshift while also substantially reducing the difference between the adjusted and measured bulk flows.
 The results of applying this limit to the mocks and data are shown in Figs.~\ref{fig:6dFGSv_hubble} and ~\ref{fig:6dFGSv_BF}.
-The small differences between the optimal value found here and that used in \cite{Qin2018} are likely the result of the more rigorous calculation of the normalisation using numerical integration adopted in this work.
+The small differences between the optimal value found here and that used in \cite{Qin2018} are likely the result of the more rigorous calculation of the normalization using numerical integration adopted in this work.

-We believe this re-calibration to be robust and so use the updated 6dFGSv data in {\it Cosmicflows-4}.
-The source of the discrepancy between the magnitude limit used to construct the simulations and the optimal value found for the Malmquist bias correction is unclear, but indicates a discrepancy between the best-fit 6dFGSv Fundamental Plane (from which the simulation apparent magnitudes are derived) and the assumed magnitude limit of the data.
-It is not inconceivable that the true magnitude limit of the 6dFGSv data is in reality brighter than the nominal selection function, particularly in light of the other aspects of the sample selection required to go from the 2MASS photometry and 6dFGS spectra to the Fundamental Plane sample, and then again to the peculiar velocity sample.
+We believe this recalibration to be robust and so use the updated 6dFGSv data in {\it Cosmicflows-4}.
+The source of the discrepancy between the magnitude limit used to construct the simulations and the optimal value found for the Malmquist bias correction is unclear, but indicates a discrepancy between the best-fit 6dFGSv FP (from which the simulation apparent magnitudes are derived) and the assumed magnitude limit of the data.
+It is not inconceivable that the true magnitude limit of the 6dFGSv data is in reality brighter than the nominal selection function, particularly in light of the other aspects of the sample selection required to go from the 2MASS photometry and 6dFGS spectra to the FP sample, and then again to the peculiar velocity sample.
 However, there may be more to the picture.
-A preferable solution would be to perform a joint fit for the Fundamental Plane parameters and peculiar velocities simultaneously, again validated against simulations, however such an analysis is beyond the scope of the current work.
+A preferable solution would be to perform a joint fit for the FP parameters and peculiar velocities simultaneously, again validated against simulations; however, such an analysis is beyond the scope of the current work.